- AM FM Radios

 NOTE: The Super USB WiFi Antenna 3 requires installation of software drivers.
 Gaming stations such as the Xbox® and the Sony PlayStation®, the iPad®, iPhone® and Android® devices are not capable of installing these software drivers.
-We are sorry but this antenna sold as is does not work on the MAC OS 10.9.
+We are sorry but this antenna sold as is does not work on the MAC OS 10.9 or higher.

 Update: Now there is a way to connect the Super USB WiFi Antenna 3 to all of your WiFi devices.
 Our new Super WiFi Repeater Kit will pull in those distant signals for improved reception of almost any WiFi device, including smartphones, tablets and even MAC operating systems (all versions).
 Click here for more information.